 \subsection{Interactive Interface}

-The interactive interface is designed for interactions between human users and intelligent systems embedded in SBs.
-Two kinds of interactive interfaces can be provided in SBs depending on users' accessibility and usage habits, which are the fixed control panel and mobile control terminal.
-The former can be installed by upgrading currently established smart electricity meter or centralized temperature controller.
-The latter can be downloaded online as an app to one's smart phone and/or tablet.
-By the interactive interface, residents can monitor the security status of the spaces of interest and obtain the resource usage profile as well as other basic information.
-As a bidirectional system, users can also provide feedback, submit requests for services and report issues for attention.
+The interactive interface is designed to enable interactions between human users and intelligent systems embedded within SBs.
+The interactive interface should be designed in a human-centric manner.
+Accordingly, two kinds of interactive interfaces, the fixed control panel and mobile control terminal, may be provided in SBs depending on users' accessibility and usage habits.
+The former is installed by upgrading pre-existing smart electricity meters or centralized temperature controllers.
+The latter can be downloaded online as an app to smartphones and/or tablets.
+Using the interactive interface, residents can monitor the security status of spaces of interest and obtain resource usage profiles, as well as other basic information.
+As a bidirectional system, users can also provide feedback, submit requests for services, and report issues for attention.
 The interactive interface is directly linked to the semantic layer.